 The HCD Plan contains objectives for Heritage Buildings (Section 2.7.2), Landscape (2.7.4) and New Development (2.7.5) as well as policies for Conservation of Heritage Buildings (4.2.1), Alterations and Addition to Heritage Buildings (4.2.2), New Residential Buildings (4.4), Landscape Treatment (4.5.1), Trees and Shrubs (4.5.2), Commercial Parking Lots (4.6.4) and Commercial Signage (4.6.1).
-These objectives and policies have been considered by Phaedrus during the planning and design stages of the project and are reflected in the approach as outlined in their Urban Design and Sustainability Brief in Section 3.4 Heritage.
+These objectives and policies have been considered by Michael Scott Architect Inc. during the planning and design stages of the project, and are reflected in the new construction and conservation scopes.